Nathan Fong: Career in food and personal life

 Fong started a catering company after graduating from Dubrulle.
 He transitioned into food styling soon thereafter.
 He styled food for photo shoots and commercials, including for McDonald's, Coca-Cola, Samsung, A&W, and White Spot.
 In 1998, Fong won the first International Association of Culinary Professionals Julia Child Award of Excellence for food styling.
 He won the Food Network Challenge's Superstar Foodstylist Competition in 2009.

 Since 2012, Fong served as chef for the British Columbian government.
 He represented the province at tourism events, trade shows, international events and diplomatic receptions.
 He appeared regularly on the Today show during the show's 2010 Winter Olympics programming, showcasing British Columbian cuisine and food culture.
 In 2016, he participated in a reception for the Prince William, Duke of Cambridge and Catherine, Duchess of Cambridge.
 Fong persuaded Catherine to taste raw geoduck, while Prince William declined.
 That same year, he married his partner Michel Chicoine on January 16.

-For decades Fong hosted his TV show "Fong on Food" on Global Television Network and a weekly radio show by the same name.
+For decades, Fong hosted his TV show "Fong on Food" on Global Television Network and a weekly radio show by the same name.
 He was the executive chef producer of the BC Seafood Festival.
 He was a columnist for the Vancouver Sun and also contributed to Enroute, Bon Appetit, NUVO, Men's Health, Cooking Light and Fine Cooking.

+Nathan was also a long standing Board member for BC & Yukon Chapter of the Travel Media Association of Canada (TMAC), including the BC Chapter Chair.

 Activism

-Fong was HIV positive, which inspired him to become involved in HIV fundraising and pro-LGBTQ causes.
+Fong was HIV-positive, which inspired him to become involved in HIV fundraising and pro-LGBTQ causes.
 In 2002, Fong created the Passions Gala, an annual wine and food event that benefited the Dr. Peter AIDS Foundation.
 As of 2019, the event has raised over $1.6 million for the Foundation.
 He was nominated for the Gemini Humanitarian Award in 2006 for his work with the Dr. Peter Centre.
 In 2006, he was awarded the BCPWA/Positive Living Society's AccolAIDS Philanthropy Award.